fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v3.2.0/New-AzureRmApiManagementIdentityProvider.md

 ```

 ### -Type
-Identifier of a Identity Provider.
+Specifies the ID of a Identity Provider.
-If specified will try to find identity provider configuration by the identifier.
+If specified this cmdlet will attempt to find identity provider configuration by the identifier.
 This parameter is optional.

 ```yaml